NCAR/esds/_sources/posts/dask-summit-takeaway.md.txt

 This session was a keynote focused on how these packages + ecosystem grew

-- Key question - how do you get from a few passionate few to productive many?
+- Key question: how do you get from a few passionate few to productive many?
   - Keep your motivated few to less than 5 people
 - Where efforts should be focused
   - Dedicating full time employees to work on community dev projects